Friday, 27 February 2009

 To finish it off I added some trim around the top and front of the shelves.

-cks, scraps of wood and cocktail sticks.
+This was done with skinny sticks, scraps of wood and cocktail sticks.

 And there you have it.
 A very simple, inexpensive and easy to make set of shelves.